UCL/tus-rec-challenge/TUS-REC2024/data.md

 ## Images

 The 2D US images were acquired using an Ultrasonix machine (BK, Europe) with a curvilinear probe (4DC7-3/40).
 The acquired US frames were recorded at 20 fps, with an image size of 480×640, without speckle reduction.
-The frequency was set at 6MHz with a dynamic range of 83 dB, an overall gain of 48% and a depth of 9 cm.
+The frequency was set at 6 MHz with a dynamic range of 83 dB, an overall gain of 48% and a depth of 9 cm.
 For each forearm, the US probe moves in three different trajectories (straight line shape, "C" shape, and "S" shape), in a distal-to-proximal direction followed by a proximal-to-distal direction, with the US plane perpendicular of and parallel to the scanning direction.
-The dataset contains 2400 scans in total, 24 scans associated with each subject.
+The dataset contains 2040 scans in total, 24 scans associated with each subject.

 ## Labels / Transformations